-Consider a single server queue with Poissonian arrivals at rate $\lambda$ and arbitrary (absolute continuous) service distribution B(.) with average service time $\frac{1}{\mu}$ and finite variance.
+Consider a single server queue with Poissonian arrivals at rate λ and arbitrary (absolute continuous) service distribution B(.) with average service time $\frac{1}{\mu}$ and finite variance.
 As regeneration points choose the instance at which customers complete service and depart from the system.
 At that time either a waiting customer commences service or the system becomes idle.
 More exact, the residual life time is zero, but the customer has not left the system yet.
 Define $\bar{b}(s) = \int_0^\infty b(x)e^{-sx}dx$ as the Laplace transform of the service density b(.) corresponding to B(.).
-By setting up and solving the embedded Markov
+Due to the Poissonian nature of the arrival process, the probability of n arrivals between two successive departures within an interval of length t is given as